smartdevicelink/sdl_evolution/proposals/nnnn-atf_build_using_cmake.md

 ## Introduction

-This proposal offers using cmake build system for compilation ATF project instead of qmake.
+This proposal offers using of CMake build system for compilation ATF project instead of qmake tool.

 ## Motivation

 Extending sdl_atf with new dependencies and new code requires seamless integration with build system.
 Existing qmake and make systems are not expandable and adding any supplementary components is rather complicated.
-CMake will be able to provide clear dependency structure, seamless integration with 3rd party libraries, and easy expandable project structure.
+CMake is able to provide clear dependency structure, seamless integration with 3rd party libraries, and easy expandable project structure.

 ## Proposed solution

-This proposed change is to create CMakeLists.txt with all required dependency descriptions.
+This proposal is about to create CMakeLists.txt files with all required dependency descriptions.

 #### Pre build cmake responsibilities:
  - Check if Qt is available